dipeptyd/mobi2epub/docu/_build/html/_sources/tidyhtml.txt

-.. cpp:function:: void parse(std::string x, std::string path)
+.. cpp:function:: void parse(std::string html_code, std::string path)

-    it doesn't only parse, but also writes it to a file!
+    it doesn't only parse, but also writes to a file!